 - (2) A faculty member is entitled to enjoy and exercise all the rights and privileges of a United States citizen, and the rights and privileges of academic freedom as they are generally understood in the academic community.
 This policy shall be observed in determining whether or not just cause for dismissal exists.
-The burden of proof of the existence of just cause for a dismissal is on the administration. - (3) Faculty dismissal for cause and lesser discipline based on allegations of Title IX misconduct, as defined in UWS 4.4211, shall be governed by ss.
+The burden of proof of the existence of just cause for a dismissal is on the administration. - (3) Faculty dismissal for cause and lesser discipline based on allegations of Title IX misconduct, as defined in UWS 4.11, shall be governed by ss.
 UWS 4.11 to 4.24.
-Section UWS 4.24.UWS 4.01 to (1) and (2) and ss.
-UWS 4.02 to 4.10 shallmay not apply to faculty dismissal based on Title IX misconduct. - UWS 4.015 Definitions.
-The following terms shall have the meaning given below and shall apply to ss.
-UWS 4.01 to UWS 4.10In this chapter: - (1) "Clear and convincing evidence" means information that would persuade a reasonable person to have a firm belief that a proposition is more likely true than not true.
-It is a higher standard of proof than "preponderance of the evidence."." - (2) "Complainant" means any individual who is alleged to be the subject of sexual misconduct, as defined in s.
-UWS 4.12. - (3(2) "Complaint" means an allegation against a faculty member reported to an appropriate university official. - (3m3) "Consent" means words or overt actions by a person who is competent to give informed consent, indicating a freely given agreement to engage in sexual activity or other activity referenced in the definitions of sexual assault and sexual exploitation in this section and s.
-UWS 4.12.
-A person is unable to give consent if the person is incapacitated because of drugs, alcohol, physical or intellectual disability, or unconsciousness. - (4) "Consult" or "consulting" means thoroughly reviewing and discussing the relevant facts and discretionary issues. - (5) "Dating violence" means violence committed by a person who is or has been in a social relationship of a romantic or intimate nature with the complainant; and where the existence of such a relationship shall be determined based on a consideration of the following factors: the length of the relationship, the type of relationship, and the frequency of interaction between the persons involved in the relationship. - (6) "Domestic violence" means felony or misdemeanor crimes of violence committed by a current or former spouse or intimate partner of the complainant, by a person with whom the complainant shares a child in common, by a person who is cohabitating with or has cohabitated with the complainant as a spouse or intimate partner, by a person similarly situated to a spouse of the complainant under the domestic or family violence laws of Wisconsin, or by any other person against an adult or youth complainant who is protected from that person's acts under the domestic or family violence laws of Wisconsin as per ss.
+Section UWS 4.01(1) and (2) and ss.
+UWS 4.02 to 4.10 may not apply to faculty dismissal based on Title IX misconduct.

-813.12(1)(am) and 968.075, Stats.
+- (1) "Clear and convincing evidence" means information that would persuade a reasonable person to have a firm belief that a proposition is more likely true than not true.
+It is a higher standard of proof than "preponderance of the evidence." - (2) "Complaint" means an allegation against a faculty member reported to an appropriate university official. - (3) "Consent" means words or overt actions by a person who is competent to give informed consent, indicating a freely given agreement to engage in sexual activity or other activity referenced in the definitions of sexual assault and sexual exploitation in this section.
+A person is unable to give consent if the person is incapacitated in a state of incapacitation because of drugs, alcohol, physical or intellectual disability, or unconsciousness. - (4) "Consult" or "consulting" means thoroughly reviewing and discussing the relevant facts and discretionary issues. - (5) "Dating violence" means violence committed by a person who is or has been in a social relationship of a romantic or intimate nature with the complainant; and where the existence of such a relationship shall be determined based on a consideration of the following factors: the length of the relationship, the type of relationship, and the frequency of interaction between the persons involved in the relationship. - (6) "Domestic violence" means felony or misdemeanor crimes of violence committed by a current or former spouse or intimate partner of the complainant, by a person with whom the complainant shares a child in common, by a person who is cohabitating with or has cohabitated with the complainant as a spouse or intimate partner, by a person similarly situated to a spouse of the complainant under the domestic or family violence laws of Wisconsin, or by any other person against an adult or youth complainant who is protected from that person's acts under the domestic or family violence laws of Wisconsin as per ss.
+813.12(1)(am) and 968.075, Stats. - (6m) "Incapacitation" means the state of being unable to physically and/or mentally make informed rational judgments and effectively communicate, and may include unconsciousness, sleep, or blackouts, and may result from the use of alcohol or other drugs.